About Robert

 Working in real depth with our shadow is a foundational and much needed adventure for us all, centered by a hugely practical awakening, leading us to the kind of care and action that aligns us with what truly matters.

 My ongoing passion is to fuel and support the living of a deeper life, one of love, integrity, compassion, and full-blooded awakening, a life of intimacy with all that we are.
-Providing environments (both inner and outer) in which core-level healing and transformation can take place remains — along with my writing — my vocation and privilege.
+Providing environments (both inner and outer) in which core-level healing and transformation can take place remains — along with my writing — has been my vocation and privilege.

 The beginnings of my way of working — intuitive, integral, psychospiritual, deeply embodied — and my writing both came to me seemingly unbidden in the 1970s, feeling natural right from the start, as if I’d been doing them for a long, long time.
 They were in my blood, and still are.